apiato/documentation/docs/miscellaneous/magical-call.md

 ### Usage options {#usage-options}

-In the first argument you can pass the class full name, as follow `App\Containers\User\Tasks\CreateUserTask::class`, or you can pass the container name and class name, as follow `User@CreateUserTask`.
+In the first argument you can pass the class full name, as follows `App\Containers\User\Tasks\CreateUserTask::class`, or you can pass the container name and class name, as follows `User@CreateUserTask`.

-It is highly recommended to use the Apiato caller style `containerName@className` as it helps removing direct dependencies between containers.
+It is highly recommended to use Apiato caller style `containerName@className` as it helps to remove direct dependencies between containers.
 The function will verify the Container exist before calling the function and inform the user to install Container if not exist.